GiminKang/GiminKang.github.io/index.md

 ## About
 Hi, I'm Gimin Kang.
-I'm interested in application of machine learning and data science.
+I am a master student at the Department of Industrial and Systems Engineering (ISE), Korea Advanced Institute of Science and Technology (KAIST), under Professor Woochang Kim.

+In the past, I studied various machine learning models and how to utilize those models on various data, especially time-series.
+Recently, I want to conduct further research on how to apply machine learning techniques in practice, and help humans make the proper decisions through machine learning outcomes.
+Specifically, I want to study more about the following techniques.

+- Data-Centric AI, which improves the performance of ML models by improving qualities of data.
+- Decision Focused Learning, which can optimize quality of decisions during the training phase of models.

+Through these research, I am eager to solve real world financial problems with machine learning skills.

 ## Education
-- **B.S.** in Industrial and System Engineering, KAIST _(Mar 2017 - present)_
+- **M.E.** in Industrial and System Engineering, KAIST _(Feb 2025 - present)_
+  - Financial Engineering LAB
-  - Advisor: Young-Jae, Jang
+  - Advisor: Woochang, Kim
-- Busan-il Science High School, South Korea _(Mar 2015 - Feb 2017)_
+- **B.E.** in Industrial and System Engineering, KAIST _(Feb 2017 - Feb 2025)_

+## Publications
+- **"Encoding Temporal Statistical-space Priors via Augmented Representation"** Insu Choi*, Wooshung Koh*, Gimin Kang, Yuntae Jang and Woochang Kim STRL@IJCAI Workshop, Jeju, Republic of Korea

-## Work Experiences
+## Experiences
 - **Company Intern** at [Hana Institute of Technology](https://hit.hanati.co.kr/), Seoul, Korea _(Aug 2023 - Feb 2024)_
   - Financial indices prediction
   - Fund recommendation